CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 ## Asynchronous ingestion

 This is the preferred ingestion method for use with Assemblyline.
 In this mode, Assemblyline will queue your submission based on priority and will process them when the services have empty processing cycles.
 For each submission in this mode, you will get assigned an ingestion ID and you can be notified via a completion queue when your file has completed scanning.
 Alternatively, you can use the alerting page in the Assemblyline UI if you want to only view asynchronous submissions that Assemblyline deems highly suspicious.

-The asynchronous model was built to sustain a very large sample set of files and to help analysts focus on what is important.
+The asynchronous model was built to sustain a large sample set of files and to help analysts focus on what is important.

 ### Benefits and Drawbacks

 !!! success "Benefits"

-    - [x] Support very large volume of files
+    - [x] Support large volume of files
     - [x] Not subjected to any quota
     - [x] Will resort to data sampling if it gets overwhelmed with too many files
     - [x] Allows for alerting perspective to be used
     - [x] Does submission level caching if the same file is submitted twice with the same parameters

 !!!
 Failure "Drawbacks"

-    - [ ] Submissions may sit in the queue a long time if the system is very busy
+    - [ ] Submissions may sit in the queue a long time if the system is busy
     - [ ] Submissions may be skipped if the system is overwhelmed
     - [ ] Metadata is not searchable for all submissions since the system does not create a submission entry for cache submissions